aleshaleksey/fansys23/08-spell-list.md

 **Special**:

-- After 60 minutes the undead is not destroyed, but persists, becoming hostile to its creator.
+- After 60 minutes the undead is/are not destroyed, but persist(s), becoming hostile to the caster.
 - There is no limit to the number of undead a caster can control, however legions of dead seldom end well.
 - The type of undead being animated depends on the condition of the corpse(s).
 A corpse with flesh will become a zombie, a corpse without flesh will become a skeleton.
 A corpse with flesh but no bones becomes a crawling thing..
 - The undead animates at the start of the caster's *next* turn.